-In early 2017, the State Hazard Mitigation Planning & Policy Committee (SHMPPC) addressed the need for involving a more diverse group of stakeholders by authorizing the creation of the State Hazard Mitigation Plan Steering Committee to guide the Plan update process and engage a larger audience.
+In early 2017, the State Hazard Mitigation Planning & Policy Committee (SHMPPC) addressed the need for a more diverse group of stakeholder involvement by authorizing the creation of the State Hazard Mitigation Plan Steering Committee to steer the plan update process and engage a larger audience.
 The Steering Committee is comprised of members from Federal and State government, as well as the nonprofit and private sectors.
-Other partners were also involved in SHMP development through Working Group and Focus Group opportunities.
+Other partners were also involved in SHMP development through Working Group and Focus Group meetings.

-VEM mitigation staff (Lauren Oates, State Hazard Mitigation Officer, and Stephanie Smith, Hazard Mitigation Planner) coordinated the overall planning process and Plan development.
+VEM mitigation staff (Lauren Oates, State Hazard Mitigation Officer, and Stephanie Smith, Hazard Mitigation Planner) coordinated the overall planning process and plan development.
 Community Workshop facilitated and designed the stakeholder engagement process.
-For more information on Plan development, see: Planning Process.